Serving Our House

 Worship Team

 Worship is important at LifeHouse, and we want to expand our team.
-Join us for an audition.
+Ask at the Info Desk about how to set up an audition.

 -